brarnaudovski/mentorship/rails/blog_app.md

 - app/helpers/comments_helper.rb
 - app/assets/stylesheets/comments.scss

-If we attempt to submit the form again, we'll see that the `new` action is missing in this new controller.
-Alongside with the action we'll create the appropriate view file.
+This time, if we try again and click on the "New Comment" link, we'll see that the `new` action is missing in this new controller.
+Alongside with the controller action, we'll create the appropriate view file.
 In the controller:
 ```ruby
 class CommentsController < ApplicationController